UKHomeOffice/docker-scala-sbt/README.md

 # docker-scala-sbt

-This is an image that provides ACP's Drone Pipelines with support for using the SBT tool.

-This modified version sets the proxy server for ACP's artefactory, avoids using root, and should be backward's compatible with the 30+ Scala projects that depend on it.
+This is an image designed to make `sbt` available in ACP's Drone Pipelines.
+This image is preferrable to the official scala-sbt image because it configures ACP's Artefactory as a proxy (and therefore significantly reduces configuration in your project) as well as making it easy to switch between JDKs.

 ### Usage